SENIOR FELLOWS

 Dr. Luder G. Whitlock, Jr.

-Luder G. Whitlock, Jr. served as its executive director of the Trinity Forum from 2003 to early 2008.
-He currently serves as president of Excelsis, an Orlando-based nonprofit.
-Earlier in his career he was for many years president of Reformed Theological Seminary.
+Luder G. Whitlock, Jr. served as the executive director of the Trinity Forum from 2003 to early 2008.
+He currently serves as the president of Excelsis, an Orlando-based nonprofit.
+Earlier in his career, he was for many years president of Reformed Theological Seminary.

 During his earliest years of ministry in Florida and Tennessee pastorates, Dr. Whitlock traveled widely as a speaker and preacher, was engaged in camp and conference leadership, and accepted multiple responsibilities within his denomination.